Pinafore/qanta-codalab/README.md

 directory is the contents of `src/`, and if we run `bash run.sh` that it will start a web server satisfying the input/output formats outlined above.

-The second requirement we enforce is that all systems should support a status API:
+The second requirement we enforce is that all systems should support a status API.
+When we startup your system we will query this API until it is running and returning a valid response.
+If it takes to long to detect then the evaluation script will return an error.

 * URL: `/api/1.0/quizbowl/status`
 * `ready`: return True if ready to accept requests